JoseRoca/WinFBX2/docs/Windows GUI/Windows Controls/CEdit Class.md

 ### <a name="cut"></a>Cut

-Sends a **WM_CUT** message to an edit control to delete (cut) the current selection, if any, in the edit control and copy the deleted text to the clipboard in CF_TEXT format.
+Sends a message to an edit control to delete (cut) the current selection, if any, in the edit control and copy the deleted text to the clipboard in CF_TEXT format.
 ```
 SUB Cut ()
 ```
 #### Return value

-This message does not return a value.
+This method does not return a value.

 #### Usage examples